wiseman-timelord/Cpp-Vulkan-Agi/README.md

 ## Description:
 - Qwen-Agent is an agent framework, hence here is my drop in interface for Qwen-Agent.

+### Features:
+- Pre-gradio interface for configuration of models through dynamic menu, before main.
 - The project will be progrogrammed for, AMD/nVidia Gpu via Directml and Intel/Amd, support.
 - The project will be optimized for 64GB ram and  hence developed on the model Qwen2-56B-6Bit-GGUF.
 - Code will be tailored towards technology level of AMD4/DirectX_12 level hardware.

-### Features:
-- Single-Model Version intended for 1 large model (incomplete).
-- Multi-Model version intended for multiple 7b models  (needs testing, bugfix, improvement).
-- Two-Model version intended for, 1 57b model and 1 7b code model (incomplete).

 ## Research:
 - Are the new AMD optimized system files from AMD, able to be better taken advantage somehow in the scripts.